JumpJets/Windows-Terminal-One-Dark/README.md

 # Installation

 Open your `settings.json` and `settings.json` from this repository and copy [scheme lines](settings.json#L9-L34) and then in default profile put [color scheme name](settings.json#L4).

+_Note: don't look at Github's syntax error highlighting, it doesn't understand comments in JSON file._